juristr/fabiangosebrink.github.io/_posts/2018-01-25-seperating-states-with-forFeature-in-an-angular-application-with-ngrx.md

 ...
 ```

-So we created a customers folder where we have a place to put all the customer related stuff into.
+So we created a customers folder, where we have a place to put all the customer related stuff into.
 But now it would be an improvement if only the module itself track of its own state as it does this for its routes and so can fulfill the purpose of a completely seperated part of your application.
 Also concerning the state.

 So we can apply our module state in a seperate module store which would be a seperate folder in the customers folder: